Posted on :: Tags: , , ,

 bins=bins)

-=marked~points~= are the result of above pixel counting loop. hist_range is the minimum and maximum value for the patch dictionary. density parameter is True, so that the histogram is normalized to 1 and feature become size invariant. bins is a parameter we can set freely, but by default it's equal to the range of elements.
+marked_points are the results of the pixel counting loop above. hist_range is the minimum and maximum value for the patch dictionary.
+The density parameter is set to True so that the histogram is normalized to 1, making the feature size-invariant. bins is a parameter we can set freely, but by default, it’s equal to the range of elements.

-The comparison can be done with standard histogram comparison methods, like EMD or Chi Square distance metrics.
+Comparisons can be performed using standard histogram comparison methods, such as EMD (Earth Mover’s Distance) or Chi-Square distance metrics.